Oxygen: Isotopes and stellar origin

-Thirteen radioisotopes have been characterized, ranging from 11O to 26O.
+Fifteen radioisotopes have been characterized, ranging from 11O to 28O.
 The most stable are 15O with a half-life of 122.24 seconds and 14O with a half-life of 70.606 seconds.
-All of the remaining radioactive isotopes have half-lives that are less than 27 s and the majority of these have half-lives that are less than 83 milliseconds.
+All of the remaining radioactive isotopes have half-lives that are less than 27 seconds and the majority of these have half-lives that are less than 83 milliseconds.
 The most common decay mode of the isotopes lighter than 16O is β+ decay to yield nitrogen, and the most common mode for the isotopes heavier than 18O is beta decay to yield fluorine.

 Occurrence

-Oxygen is the most abundant chemical element by mass in the Earth's biosphere, air, sea and land.
 Oxygen is the third most abundant chemical element in the universe, after hydrogen and helium.
 About 0.9% of the Sun's mass is oxygen.
 Oxygen constitutes 49.2% of the Earth's crust by mass as part of oxide compounds such as silicon dioxide and is the most abundant element by mass in the Earth's crust.
 It is also the major component of the world's oceans (88.8% by mass).
 Oxygen gas is the second most common component of the Earth's atmosphere, taking up 20.8% of its volume and 23.1% of its mass (some 1015 tonnes).

 Earth is unusual among the planets of the Solar System in having such a high concentration of oxygen gas in its atmosphere: Mars (with 0.1% O_{2} by volume) and Venus have much less.
 The O_{2} surrounding those planets is produced solely by the action of ultraviolet radiation on oxygen-containing molecules such as carbon dioxide.

 The unusually high concentration of oxygen gas on Earth is the result of the oxygen cycle.
 This biogeochemical cycle describes the movement of oxygen within and between its three main reservoirs on Earth: the atmosphere, the biosphere, and the lithosphere.
 The main driving factor of the oxygen cycle is photosynthesis, which is responsible for modern Earth's atmosphere.
 Photosynthesis releases oxygen into the atmosphere, while respiration, decay, and combustion remove it from the atmosphere.
 In the present equilibrium, production and consumption occur at the same rate.